 It’s hot cocoa season!
 I’m really excited to share my better-for-you version with you.
-Hot cocoa doesn’t have to be some sugar-laden with questionable ingredients and freeze-dried marshmallows powder that you mix with water.
+Hot chocolate doesn’t have to be some sugar-laden with questionable ingredients and freeze-dried marshmallows powder that you mix with water.
 Sure it’s easy, but it’s not even that tasty, is it?
-I bring you Heart Healthy Gingerbread Hot Cocoa that will hit the spot and warm you right up from the inside out!
+I bring you Heart Healthy Gingerbread Hot Chocolate that will hit the spot and warm you right up from the inside out!

 This hot cocoa version has it all.
 It’s mildly sweet, so you won’t be in a sugar coma 10 minutes later, it’s chocolaty, it’s creamy, and it’s gingerbready!
 It’s everything that is awesome this season!
-So cozy up with an over-sized blanket on the couch with a big steaming cup of gingerbread hot cocoa and a Hallmark movie (if that’s your speed).
+So cozy up with an over-sized blanket on the couch with a big steaming cup of gingerbread hot chocolate and a Hallmark movie (if that’s your speed).
 Crackling fire optional, but highly recommended.

-How to make Gingerbread Hot Cocoa
+How to make Gingerbread Hot Chocolate

 For this recipe, I recommend using unsweetened cashew milk.
 Cashew milk is low calorie, but very creamy.
 That’s what you want!
 Other alternatives are coconut milk, soy milk, almond milk, or pretty much any other type of non dairy milk you like.